 - In 2014, 3ie made an award to the Centre for Infectious Disease Research in Zambia for a feasibility study on HIV self-testing under phase 1 of this grant window.
 More details about the study can be found in the next section on this page.

 - The formative research study will inform the design of pilot programmes using HIV self-tests to be implemented and evaluated using rapid impact evaluations in phase 2 of this grant window.

 - 3ie hosted a matchmaking event in Zambia in August 2015 for researchers and HIV and AIDS programme implementers intending to submit a proposal to 3ie’s Thematic Window 2 for evaluating pilot programmes using HIV self-tests in Zambia.
 The primary aim of this impact evaluation matchmaking event was to match health researchers who have strong knowledge of impact evaluations, researchers working on HIV prevention and/or HIV self-testing in Zambia and HIV and AIDS programme implementers, to explore possibilities of partnership.

 Thematic Window 2 Phase 1 Award Winner, Zambia

 Organisation: Centre for Infectious Disease Research in Zambia

-The Centre for Infectious Disease Research in Zambia will conduct a six-month feasibility study that will investigate factors influencing acceptability of HIV self-tests, potential methods to ensure linkage to care and the feasibility of implementing an HIV self-testing programme specific to the population and health system in Zambia.
-More specifically, the research will explore whether individuals in Zambia, particularly those who have never tested for HIV, will be likely to take up self-testing, the best way to disseminate or market self-testing to these individuals and how linkage to care can be reinforced among those who take up this novel testing mechanism.
-The study will have both a quantitative (structured survey) and a qualitative component.
+The Centre for Infectious Disease Research in Zambia conducted a six-month formative study that investigated factors influencing acceptability of HIV self-tests, potential methods to ensure linkage to care and the feasibility of implementing an HIV self-testing programme specific to the population and health system.
+The research explored whether individuals, particularly those who have never tested for HIV, would be likely to take up self-testing.
+It also explored the best way to disseminate or market self-testing to these individuals and how linkage to care can be reinforced among those who take up this novel testing mechanism.